 A compression check is a great thing to do if you are curious about the health of your boat’s engine.
 If you have never performed a compression check before, you may be asking why you would want to do a test like this or how it is performed.

 The compression that an engine has is its ability to compress the gas and air mixture that is required to make the engine operate.

 Outboard Low Compression Symptoms

 An outboard gas engine actually needs five things to operate correctly.
 It needs air, fuel, a spark, and compression, and it needs to be able to output exhaust.
 It needs all of these things in very specific amounts and at very specific times.
 If you’ve ever thought that your engine is probably a fairly complex machine; you would be correct.

 To make all of this happen; the piston in your engine travels up and down in the cylinder to compress the air and fuel mixture at the top of the cylinder at the right time.

 If there is a failure with your piston, it is not going to result in the correct compression of the air and fuel that is being mixed.
-If that mixture isn’t compressed correctly; the spark will not ignite it and your engine will probably not run at all; although if it is running; it is not going to be running well.
+If that mixture isn’t compressed correctly; the spark will not ignite in the combustion chamber, and your engine will probably not run at all; although if it is running, you’ll experience a severe loss of power and frequent misfires.

-Also, if you have rings that are not doing their job when it comes to the piston and the cylinder wall, they will not be transferring heat correctly in and out of the system which is going to lead to more potential damage inside of the cylinder.
+Also, if you have rings that are not doing their job when it comes to the piston and the cylinder wall, they will not be transferring heat correctly in and out of the system, which is going to lead to more potential damage inside of the cylinder due to overheating.
 It can be somewhat amazing how all of these systems have to work together so perfectly to make everything work the way it should.